quru/qis/doc/image_help.md

 Note that as of QIS v2, if you do not specify a template for an image then the system's default template will be applied automatically.
-If you **do** specify a template, the system's default template is **not** applied, and your chosen template replaces it.
+If you **do** specify a template, the system's default template is **not** applied, your chosen template replaces it.

 <a name="notes"></a>
 ## Usage notes